admyazeed/todo-list/README.md

 ![Screenshot of the Todo List](./src/assets/images/screenshot.png)

-This is a Todo List project from the [Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list)course.
+This is a Todo List project from the [Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) course.
 It allows users to create, manage, and organize tasks and projects.
-View the project [here](https://383myrtle.github.io/odin-todo-list/).
+View the project here: [Todo list app](https://383myrtle.github.io/todo-list/).

 ## Features